There's a reason why Agile has grown in popularity in the last few years. Simple answer is it gets things done on time.

 Agile velocity measures how much work the team completes during a single iteration or sprint.
 We calculate it by adding up the story points or other units of work we finish within the sprint duration.

 Velocity helps us plan and predict the progress of our projects by giving us insights into our capacity and productivity.
+When discussing velocity vs capacity, it's important to note that velocity looks backward at what was accomplished.
 It lets us:

 Estimate the effort and time we need to complete work in each sprint